McannOzserce/AlgoSapiens/algosapiens/main/info_main_folder.md

 ----------!!!----------

--data_collector: This is the main runner that pulls data into the system using the APIs of Binance or other applications.
-The files triggered by this runner are located within the datacollection folder in the parent directory.
+-data_collector: This is the main runner that pulls data.The files triggered by this runner are located within the datacollection folder in the parent directory.